jaehughes/IDPDocs/docs/parts.md

 * MDF (3mm, 4mm, 6mm) for laser cutting
 * PlyWood (3mm, 4mm, 6mm for laser cutting
 * PLA for 3D printing
-* Cardboard for testing is availble in the Dyson Centre
+* Cardboard for testing is availiable in the Dyson Centre

 *Scraps of these materials for testing can also be found in the laser cutter area*